Skip to Content

 Currently, we are in the midst of litigating challenges to the scientific reliability of all field sobriety tests, especially as they pertain to DUI Drugs cases.
 Under the Daubert standard, which is now used by courts to evaluate whether scientific evidence may come in against a criminal defendant, we are attacking all sobriety tests and making the state prosecutor put up competent evidence, if there is any, that these tests have been researched and studied as to whether they accurately show impairment by drugs.
 In fact, in late 2023-early 2024, we have achieved having nearly half a dozen DUI marijuana charges either dropped or reduced to lesser traffic infractions.
 Prosecutors know our team is coming to litigate these cases and stop cops from testifying to junk science.

-Give us a call today at (770) 676-1340 or fill out our contact form, and lets discuss how we will defend your DUI and restore your good name.
+Give us a call today at (770) 676-1340 or fill out our contact form, and lets discuss how Our Forsyth County drug DUI lawyer will defend your DUI and restore your good name.

 Our Values